Virus Researchers Cast Doubt On Theory Of Coronavirus Lab Accident

 The political heat has strained the very scientific collaborations meant to detect these viruses as they emerge, warns Jonna Mazet.
 The PREDICT system she runs relies on the voluntary cooperation of many countries, with researchers freely sharing data about viruses they're spotting within their borders.
 "With this sort of blame game that's going on, we put ourselves at much more risk."

-Daszak says he believes the time for finger pointing is over: "We have a bat virus in my neighborhood in New York killing people," he says.
+Daszak says the time for finger-pointing is over.
+"We have a bat virus in my neighborhood in New York killing people," he says.
 "Let's get real about this."